Capevace/pan-analytics-viewer/README.md

 # `mateffy/pan-analytics-viewer`

-A tiny package to view your [panphp/pan](https://github.com/panphp/pan) analytics directly in the UI where they are triggered!
+A tiny Laravel package to view your [panphp/pan](https://github.com/panphp/pan) analytics directly in the UI where they are triggered!

 <details open>
         <summary>Video Example</summary>